-All other provisions put in place by the NHS (amendments relating to the provision of primary care services during a pandemic) Regulations 2020 should continue until 30 June 2021 for GP practices in England.
+Provisions put in place by the NHS (amendments relating to the provision of primary care services during a pandemic) Regulations 2020 have been extended until 30 September 2021 for GP practices in England.

-We advise that all non-urgent work be postponed until further notice.
+We advise that all non-essential work to be deprioritised to meet the ongoing surge in general practice activity.
 This might include:

 - travel advice and travel vaccinations

 - phlebotomy (non-essential to be suspended)

 - dispensing services quality scheme to stop (with funding protected)

 - routine medication reviews (essential ones to be conducted by phone)

 - data collection requests (unless considered essential to support the COVID-19 efforts)